mRcSchwering/magic-soup/docs/tutorials.md

         world.cell_molecules[parents + children, hca] += 1.0
 ```

-Here, we use a function to sample replicating cells based on acetyl-CoA concentrations.
-For all replicated cells 2 mol acetyl-CoA should then be converted to HS-CoA.
-That means a cell that was chosen to replicate but doesn't have at least 2 mol acetyl-CoA cannot replicate.
-After a cell sucessfully replicated its molecules are equally shared with new cell (called _child_ here).
-To perform the conversion 1 mol of acetyl-CoA is removed and 1 mol of HS-CoA is added for both cells.
+As you can see I am using functions of the form $f(x) = x^n/(x^n + c^n)$
+to map molecule concentrations to likelihoods.
+It's a simple sigmoid.

 ### Mutating cells

 To continously create variation among cells they are all mutated at every step.
 There are some functions for mutating genomes already provided in the `ms.mutations` module.
-But anything that mutated strings can be used.
 Here, I am using [point_mutations()][magicsoup.mutations.point_mutations] to apply random
-point mutations with a rate of 1e-3 per nucleotide.
-10% of them are InDels.
+point mutations with a rate of 1e-6 per nucleotide.
+40% of them are InDels.

 ```python
 def mutate_cells(world: ms.World):